Spectrum of Rota-Baxter operators

 \section{Abstract}

-We prove that the spectrum of every Rota---Baxter operator of weight~$\lambda$ on a~unital algebraic (not necessarily associative) algebra over a field of characteristic zero is a subset of $\{0,-\lambda\}$.
-For a finite-dimensional unital algebra the same statement is shown to hold without a restriction on the characteristic of the ground field.
-Based on these results, we define the Rota---Baxter $\lambda$-index $\rb_\lambda(A)$ of an algebra $A$ as the infimum of the degrees of minimal polynomials of all Rota---Baxter operators of weight~$\lambda$ on~$A$.
+Rota---Baxter operators have been studied since 1960, and there are lots of their applications in mathematical physics, number theory, and noncommutative geometry.
+We state a surprisingly general property of such operators: the spectrum of every Rota---Baxter operator of weight~$\lambda$ on a~finite-dimensional unital (not necessarily associative) algebra is a~subset of $\{0,-\lambda\}$.
+We even extend this result on the case of infinite-dimensional algebraic algebras (when $\charr F = 0$).
+Based on these results, we define a new invariant of an algebra: the Rota---Baxter $\lambda$-index $\rb_\lambda(A)$ of an algebra $A$ as the infimum of the degrees of minimal polynomials of all Rota---Baxter operators of weight~$\lambda$ on~$A$.
 We calculate the Rota---Baxter $\lambda$-index for the matrix algebra $M_n(F)$, $\charr F = 0$: it is shown that $\rb_\lambda(M_n(F)) = 2n-1$.